pytorch/glow/docs/Building.md

   -DBUILD_DOCS=ON
   ```

-Output will be placed in the `docs/html` subdirectory of the build output
+The output will be placed in the `docs/html` subdirectory of the build output
 directory.

 ## Generate dependency graph for cmake targets